 The prospective Clinical Fellow should have delivered previous research project(s) with impactful outputs, such as publications and conference presentations, and demonstrate an upward trajectory.
-Prospective Clinical Fellows should be starting to accumulate a tool-box of skills that will serve as a strong basis for future independent research activity, whilst being increasingly recognised for their specialist expertise.
+Prospective Clinical Fellows should be looking to refine their growing tool-box of skills that will serve as a strong basis for future independent research activity, whilst being increasingly recognised for their specialist expertise.
 Researchers who hold tenure are not eligible to apply.

-- The lead applicant and point of contact must be based in a UK academic/research institution.
+Clinical Fellowships should be applied for by the prospective Fellow.
+The prospective Fellow and point of contact must be based in a UK academic/research institution.
 However, the application can include researchers or institutions outside the UK.